-The P-Location and P-Charging-Vector headers are sent in SIP messages from Session Manager to the service provider network.
+The P-Location and P-Charging-Vector headers are sent in SIP messages from the Session Manager to the service provider network.
 These headers should not be exposed external to the enterprise.
-For simplicity, these headers were simply removed (blocked) from both request and response messages originated from Session Manager.
+For simplicity, these headers were simply removed (blocked) from both requests and responses.
+In addition, the Route header in certain SIP messages inbound from the service provider network was also removed to ensure interoperability.

-Navigate to Domain Policies → Signaling Rules from the left-side menu to configure Signaling Rules.
+Select Domain Policies $\rightarrow$ Signaling Rules from the left-side menu as shown below.

-Click the Add Rule button (not shown) to add a new signaling rule.
-In the Rule Name field, enter an appropriate name, such as SM SigRules.
+Click the Add Rule button to add a new signaling rule.
+In the Rule Name field, enter an appropriate name, such as "Remove-headers".